harshgupta97/localhostdb/README.md

-# DB Engine
+# LocalhostDB

-DB engine for persistance and in-memory data storage using [express](https://expressjs.com/) and [nedb](https://github.com/louischatriot/nedb), desktop application built using electron is a can leverage this to storage data locally.
+DB server for persistance and in-memory data storage using [express](https://expressjs.com/) and [nedb](https://github.com/louischatriot/nedb), desktop application built using electron can leverage this to storage data locally.

 ## Dev Commands